This post covers the best things to do in Los Angeles in September, updated for 2025.

 You’ll be placed in a wind tunnel that replicates the feeling of flying through the air while remaining safely close to the ground.

-And if you have a Los Angeles Pass for discounts, you’ll get 20% off your tickets!
+And if you have a Los Angeles Pass for concessions, you’ll get 20% off your tickets!

 Take a Dinner Cruise